 There are numerous career options for those interested in biology.
 I think Franklin College is unique in the amount of hands-on experience that is available to all students.
 For example, students can gain experience by participating in undergraduate research projects and by completing internships in their area of interest.
-Our faculty maintain excellent connections with local biotech companies that have been supportive of these internships, and the Winter Term session allows for a unique opportunity to shadow a professional or gain experience in the field.
+Our faculty maintain excellent connections with local biotech companies that have been supportive of these internships, and the Immersive Term session allows for a unique opportunity to shadow a professional or gain experience in the field.
 Additionally, each one of our faculty specializes in advising at least one pre-health professional program and can provide insights to students interested in those paths.

 I think most employers are hoping to find well-rounded candidates with some job experience.
 To prepare students for this, our curriculum at Franklin College supports a wide range of academic growth.
 Furthermore, our small class sizes ensure our ability to interact with every student and get to know their interests.
 In this way, faculty are better able to assist students with finding opportunities for career development that match their future goals.
 We put experiential learning at the forefront so that passions can be discovered early and pursued throughout the undergraduate career.

 A.L.
 Yount, H. Zong, and C.E.
 Walczak (2015).
 Regulatory Mechanisms that Control Mitotic Kinesins.
 Exp.
 Cell Res., 334(1), 70-77.
 Review.